 But it’s hard keeping it a secret (especially when gym class is involved), and secrets quickly turn into lies.
 When Truth’s crush entrusts her with a big secret of his own, it leads to even more lying.
 Add to that a fight with her best friend, a looming school-wide presentation, and mean rumors, and it’s a recipe for disaster.

-For me, fiction, like water, can cleanse, quench, heal, and flood parts of us we least expect.
+Fiction, like water, can cleanse, quench, heal, and flood parts of us we least expect.
 Aside from fiction, you can find my musings on everyday experiences and observations on my blog (titled “Slog” because I often find it a tedious task) via the link above.
 I hope you enjoy the adventures, stories, and the conversation given to us by the written word.